-Professionals across multiple industries, working in the technology sector and elsewhere, have either an incorrect or vague idea about what API means.
-Today, we aim to clear some of the most common misconceptions about APIs and go a step further to establish what it does and how you can use it to streamline your data strategy.
+Professionals across multiple industries, working in the technology sector and elsewhere, have either an incorrect or vague idea of API.
+This blog will explain what does API mean, clear some of the most common misconceptions about APIs and further delve into what it does and how you can use it to streamline your data strategy.
 Furthermore, we will delve into how API integration can increase your business’s bottom line.

 What Does API Stand For?

-What does API mean?
-Literally, ‘API’ stands for Application Programming Interface.
-Most organizations have at some point built custom and term APIs for either internal use or for providing seamless service to their customers.
-Initially, APIs were typically integrated as operating system libraries.
-Hence, APIs were limited to the systems on which they were operated.
-Their main purpose was to pass messages from one mainframe to another.
+‘API’ stands for Application Programming Interface.
+Most organizations have — at some point — built custom and term APIs, either for internal use or providing seamless service to their customers.
+Initially, APIs were integrated as operating system libraries.
+Hence, they were limited to the systems on which they were operated.
+APIs’ primary purpose was to pass messages from one mainframe to another.
 It took about 30 years for APIs to evolve beyond the local environment.
-By 2000, APIs have gained immense popularity and became an integral part of advanced data integration.
-Now that we’ve cleared the concept of what API means, we can move onto understanding the functionality of an API.
+By 2000, APIs had gained immense popularity and became an integral part of advanced data integration.
+Now that we’ve cleared the concept of what API means, we can move on to understanding the functionality of an API.

-The definition or meaning of API is a set of protocols that creates as well as integrates application software.
-APIs reside between the web server and application and acts as a middle-man between the two.
-API allows communication of your products and services with other products without the need for implementation guidelines.
-For instance, how Google and Facebook work seamlessly with smartphone apps and websites to log in quickly.
-Not only does this simplify development, but it also saves considerable time and money for both software developers and their users.
+The definition or meaning of API is a set of protocols used to create and integrate application software.
+APIs reside between the web server and application and act as a middle-man between the client and the server.
+API allows communication of your products and services with other products without implementing guidelines.
+An example would be how Google and Facebook work seamlessly with smartphone apps and websites to log in quickly.
+It simplifies development, saving considerable time and money for both software developers and their users.

-Now that we have a clear idea of what an Application Programming Interface (API )is and what it does let’s move forward and learn how it can add value to modern-day businesses.
+Now that we have answered the questions of ‘what does an API mean’ and what does an API do,’ let’s move forward and learn how it can add value to modern-day businesses.